NOSALRO/robot_dart/src/docs/docs/faq.md

 Where **simulation time** gives us the total simulated time (in seconds), **wall time** gives us the total time (in seconds) that has passed in real-time once we have started simulating.
 The next number **X.Xx** gives us the real-time factor: for example, **1.1x** means that the simulation runs 1.1 times faster than real-time, whereas **0.7x** means that the simulation runs slower than real-time.
 The value **it: XX ms** reports the time it took the last iteration (in milliseconds).
 The last part gives us whether the simulation tries to adhere to real-time or not. **sync** means that RobotDART will slow down the simulation in order for it to be in real-time, whereas **no-sync** means that RobotDART will try to run the simulation as fast as possible.

-## How can I visualize the state of my model?

 ## How can I alter the graphics scene (e.g., change lighting conditions)?
 You can disable or enable shadows: